 - Purposes: Eggs, meat, fertilizer, bug control.

-- Space requirement: 12-inch cube nest box, 3 square ft. indoor, 15 square ft. outdoor space per bird
+- Space requirement: 12-inch cube nest box, 3 square feet indoors, 15 square feet of outdoor space per bird.

 Similar to searching for goat breeds, you’ll need to keep in mind what your intended purpose for chickens is: meat, eggs, or both?
 Again, remember to research the weather hardiness for breeds to avoid health problems and fatalities due to weather exposure.

 My flock is composed of unique breeds so I could have a rainbow of different colored eggs, as well as friendly hens.
 I’ve made up a list of the best egg layers, meat producers, and hybrid birds.